codesource/Flow3.CasperJS/README.md

 ## Installation

-The files must be install into Flow3 architecture, under "Build/BuildEssentials/Casper"
+The files must be installed in the Flow3 architecture, under "Build/BuildEssentials/Casper"

-Node.js is required to build and run the tests.
+Node.js is required to install the dependencies.

 Depending on your installation you might have to create symlinks to some binaries (i.e. phantomjs).